Wágluȟe: Wágluȟe Politics

 Some Wágluȟe went north to the Powder River country fight in Red Cloud's War and became closely tied to militant Minneconjou, Sans Arc and Hunkpappa.
 Other Wágluȟe supplied food and munitions to Chief Red Cloud.
 All Wágluȟe respected Chief Red Cloud.
 The U.S. Army concluded that, even if there were doubts about their reliability, the Wágluȟe's role as scouts, civil administrators and mediators was absolutely essential.

 New Wágluȟe Leaders

 After the Battle of Little Big Horn and the arrest of Chief Blue Horse in 1876, the Wágluȟe split into three bands.
 Blue Horse remained head chief of one band, and rising young leaders American Horse and Three Bears led the other two.
 Red Shirt was also a popular leader and served as Three Bears' lieutenant.
 These leaders had much in common.
-Blue Horse, American Horse, Three Bears and Red Shirt all served as U.S. Army Indian Scouts with the U.S. 4th Cavalry Regiment from Ft.
+Blue Horse, American Horse, and Three Bears all served as a U.S. Army Indian Scouts with the U.S. 4th Cavalry Regiment from Ft.
 Laramie, Wyoming, led Lakota delegations to Washington, D.C., their children attended the first class at the Carlisle Indian Industrial School in Carlisle, Pennsylvania and all joined with Buffalo Bill's Wild West.
+Red Shirt joined with the Wild West show, but his children never attended Carlisle Indian School.